 Famine was declared in February in two counties of Unity state, but quick, concerted humanitarian action has turned back that worst-case scenario.
 Famine is declared only when a substantial number of deaths have occurred due to lack of food on its own or in combination with a disease.

-- Violent conflict in South Sudan that began in December 2013 has killed tens of thousands and driven more than 3.3 million people from their homes.
+- Violent conflict in South Sudan that began in December 2013 has killed tens of thousands of people and driven nearly 4 million people from their homes.

-- About 1.9 million people in South Sudan are displaced; half of them are children.
+- About 2 million people in South Sudan are displaced; at least half of them are children.

-- Internally displaced people live in overcrowded camps, putting a severe strain on the food, water, healthcare, shelter, and sanitation services available.
+- Internally displaced people live in overcrowded camps, putting a severe strain on the food, water, healthcare, shelter, and sanitation services.

-- In 2015, World Vision assisted 1.3 million people in South Sudan with food and nutrition, clean water and sanitation, household goods, education, and child protection.
+- World Vision is reaching more than 1 million people in South Sudan with food and nutrition, clean water and sanitation, household goods, education, and child protection.

 South Sudan’s conflict has entered a new, more dangerous phase.
-Since December 2013, tens of thousands of people have died, and about 3.3 million South Sudanese have been driven from their homes.
+Since December 2013, tens of thousands of people have died, and nearly 4 million South Sudanese have been driven from their homes.

 The most recent analysis of food security shows that for 5.5 million people in South Sudan, lack of food is at a crisis level.
 Displaced families have been unable to farm and feed livestock.
 Food prices have risen significantly, and aid groups have been unable to deliver relief goods in remote, contested areas.

 As violence escalates, more and more children are witnesses or victims of attacks.
-With school and home life disrupted, children are also vulnerable to armed recruitment by government or militia forces.
+With school and home life disrupted, children are also vulnerable to recruitment by armed groups.
 Listen to their stories.